-As we approach the 75th anniversary of the UN it has become apparent that we need to revisit important questions about the UN and change the way we act as a global community.
-The UN75 activities are forward-looking and encourage attendees to think about what the world will look like in the next 25 years, the role of the UN in achieving our visions for 2045, and what needs to be done now to achieve the targets, goals, and visions we have set for our collective futures.
+As we approach the UN's 75th anniversary, it is clear that we need to change the way we interact as a global community.
+The UN75 activities are forward-looking and encourage attendees to think about how the world will look in the next 25 years, the role of the UN in realising our visions for 2045, and what needs to be done NOW to achieve the goals we have set for our collective futures.

-The UN75 activities organized by the United Nations University – MERIT, the Chair of UN Studies, the Dutch Ministry of Foreign Affairs, and partners in the Netherlands emphasize the role of young people (people under 35).
-Each event provides a platform for young people to share and discuss their dreams, criticisms, and visions for the future of the UN.
-At each event, we bring together young people, policymakers, UN representatives, and stakeholders working in the field to produce statements and actions plans on how we can improve the UN going forward.
-The plan is to collect young people’s thoughts about the future of the UN and to share them with the UN through the UN 75 feedback mechanism.
+The UN75 activities organised by UNU-MERIT, the Leiden University Chair of UN Studies, the Dutch Ministry of Foreign Affairs, and partners in the Netherlands emphasise the role of young people (under 35).
+Each event provides a platform for young people to share and discuss their dreams, criticisms and visions for the future of the UN.
+At each event, we bring together young people, policymakers, UN representatives, and stakeholders working in the field to produce statements and action plans on how we can improve the UN.
+The plan is to collect young people’s thoughts on the future of global governance and to share them through the UN75 feedback mechanism.

 About the speaker

 Click on 'More information' below to watch the livestream.

 Time: 17:30 - 19:30 CET